 Honestly, this amount of makeup on your face is really just too much and you run the risk for more acne breakouts, clog pores, and dry skin.

-Granted this loose powder was also used for highlighting but it was done a bit different than what is popular now.
+Granted this loose powder was also used for highlighting but it was done a bit differently than what is popular now.

 What I mean by different is that it was used minimally under the eyes, the bridge of the nose, and a tiny bit under the bottom of the lip.
 I mean a little bit and it was always applied subtly to enhance our clients’ innate features.